 Estonia makes surprise push for coal subsidies

-Tuesday, December 5, 2017: The Estonian EU Presidency has opened the door to allowing massive coal subsidies in the new EU power market rules, proposing changes eliminating the carbon intensity threshold for existing coal plants at the 11th hour of negotiations.(1) The changes could allow the use of public money for plants to stay open longer, and even extend their lifetimes.
+ESTONIA, 5 December 2017 – The Estonian EU Presidency has opened the door to allowing massive coal subsidies in the new EU power market rules, proposing changes eliminating the carbon intensity threshold for existing coal plants at the 11th hour of negotiations.(1) The changes could allow the use of public money for plants to stay open longer, and even extend their lifetimes.

 The Estonian proposal to the European Council drops the proposed carbon intensity threshold of 550gCO2 per KWh of electricity for existing plants – known as the “550 proposal” – and would allow them to receive capacity payments (public money to remain available).
 This change could see a fifth of all European coal plants have their lifetimes extended from 40 years to 50, or even 60 years at a time when momentum is gathering to close all plants by 2030 at the latest.(2)

 “The Estonian EU Presidency is attempting to significantly water down rules that are essential to an orderly transition away from coal power.
 If it succeeds it will not only be condemning citizens across Europe to more health impacts from air pollution, it will be throwing billions of taxpayer euros down the drain.
 Allowing subsidies for uneconomic coal plants that must be closed by 2030 is alarmingly self defeating,” said Kathrin Gutmann, Campaign Director, Europe Beyond Coal.(3)

 “The coal industry and those governments dragging their feet on climate actions love nothing more than the idea to use public money to keep dirty plants open for another few decades.
 This last minute change of heart from Estonia is indefensible and biased towards coal lobby interests,” said Joanna Flisowska, Coal Policy Coordinator with Climate Action Network (CAN) Europe.